chen0040/pysie/README.rst

 -------------------------------------------------------------------------------

-The sample code below show how to test whether to reject the hypothesis that a numerical and categorical variable are independent of each other for a population (from which the numerical sample is taken):
+The sample code below show how to test whether to reject the hypothesis that a numerical and categorical variable are independent of each other for a population (from which the numerical sample is taken).
+In this example, the numerical variable is 'x' while the categorical variable is 'group_id'.

 .. code-block:: python